 - How to become a service provider of teleophthalmology

 Improving the appropriateness of referrals for medical imaging, thereby enhancing the quality of clinical care, is an important issue around the country but is especially important in rural health where there may be more limited resources and increased patient travel time to imaging facilities.

 Each of the nine clinical modules present the evidence behind the best clinical decision rules for that topic, followed by how to apply rules in practice.
 An interactive format is used, with numerous quizzes aimed to consolidate the theory, followed by clinical scenarios to assess understanding in practice.
 A smart phone app is also under development to help practitioners implement practices learned from the modules.

-Each podcast runs for 1 to 1.5 hours and comprises a presentation, debate, and discussion between the presenter and other participants.
-Read more.
+Each video runs for 1 to 1.5 hours and comprises a presentation, debate, and discussion between the presenter and other participants.